frees-io/freestyle/docs/src/main/tut/docs/http/finch.md

 }
 ```

-We can combine the three enpoints and check the responses if we access the three endpoints.
+We can combine the three endpoints and check the responses if we access the three endpoints:

 ```tut:book
 import shapeless.:+: